igsro/auto-assign-action/README.md

 # Set to true to add reviewers from different groups to pull requests
 useReviewGroups: true

+# Set to true to add reviewers from the same group with the owner's group
+useFoundReviewGroup: true

 # A list of reviewers, split into different groups, to be added to pull requests (GitHub user name)
 reviewGroups:
   groupA: